Amxx/GMTX/README.md

 See the discussion [here](https://ethereum-magicians.org/t/lets-discuss-metamasks-hackathon-on-generalized-meta-transactions/3923/28).

 While GMTX doesn't include a repayment mechanism out of the box, it is possible to build a [relaying/repayment protocole based GMTX](https://github.com/Amxx/GMTX/blob/master/example/solidity/contracts/GasRepayer.sol).
 This approach allows for a clear separation between end-user, relayer and repayer.

-## Limitation

-### Meta-transaction refund

-Account based meta-transaction can easily refund the relayer as the proxy hold assets on behalf of the user and can use them for the refund.
-In our case, we want to avoid any assumption about the GMTXReceiver.
-In particular, we want the GMTX protocol to be compatible with contracts that do not control any fungible value on behalf of the user (such as the ENS contracts for example).
-This is why refunding the relayer is not part of this protocol and is left to future extensions.

 ## Authors & Contributors